fshowalter/franksmovielog.com-v1/content/reviews/0169-yellowstone-kelly-1959.md

 venue_notes:
 ---

-**Warren Oates' debut.** The story centers on the titular Kelly, a trapper played by Clint Walker who finds himself caught between a Sioux tribe, the US Army, and an alluring Arapahoe hostage.
+**Warren Oates' first credited feature.** The story centers on the titular Kelly, a trapper played by Clint Walker who finds himself caught between a Sioux tribe, the US Army, and an alluring Arapahoe hostage.

 <!-- end -->